 Established in 2018, the Atlanta Global Studies Center (AGSC) is a partnership of Georgia State University and the Georgia Institute of Technology.
-Our mission is to enhance access to advanced language learning and to help deepen knowledge of global and intercultural issues for students, faculty and the public.
-The AGSC engages students throughout Atlanta — including science, technology, engineering and mathematics (STEM) students, community college students, and first-generation and low-income students — with a goal to serve areas of national need in educating students for careers in business, education, security and defense, and public and governmental sectors.
+Our mission is to enhance access to advanced language learning and to help deepen knowledge of global and intercultural issues for the benefit of students, faculty and the public.
+The AGSC engages students throughout Atlanta — including science, technology, engineering and mathematics (STEM) students, community college students, and first-generation and low-income students — to prepare them for careers that will increasingly require global competence and intercultural fluency.

-The AGSC is funded by a Title VI grant from the U.S. Department of Education.
-The award is one of only seven awards supporting centers with a focus on international studies.
-As part of our mission to enhance advanced language learning and knowledge of global issues for Atlanta region faculty and students, AGSC offers several funding opportunities including faculty travel and research grants and Foreign Language and Area Studies Fellowships for students.
+The AGSC is a National Resource Center funded by a Title VI grant from the U.S. Department of Education.
+The grant supports the instruction of foreign languages, training and research in international studies, and community outreach and engagement programs that increase understanding of global issues.
+The AGSC is the only National Resource Center focused on international studies in the Southeastern United States.
+As part of our mission to enhance advanced language learning and knowledge of global issues for faculty, students, and the general public, the AGSC offers events, programs, and funding opportunities including faculty travel, professional development, and research grants.

 In collaboration with Emory University, Spelman College, the University of Georgia, and others, AGSC supports research, curricular enhancement, and faculty professional development in global studies and language learning.
 The center also promotes public events and K12 and community outreach along with a range of partners, including the Atlanta UN-RCE (Regional Center of Expertise), the Georgia Department of Education World Languages and Global Workforce Initiatives, the Georgia Tech Office of Serve Learn Sustain, Georgia State University's CULTR (Center for Urban Language Teaching and Research), the World Affairs Council of Atlanta, and the Georgia Tech and Georgia State University Centers for International Business Education and Research (CIBER).